 - Fleet management: innovations in truck technology mean that driver data can be easily shared and inform logistics decision making, such as telematics or fuel efficiency.

-- Carrier analytics: by continuously analysing data from third party carriers, manufacturers can ensure they’re getting the best possible performance and even compare pricing.
+- Carrier analytics: by continuously analyzing data from third party carriers, manufacturers can ensure they’re getting the best possible performance and even compare pricing.

 These technologies will not only enable logistics teams to increase their efficiency and performance, but get products to customers quickly, easily and at a low cost.

 A complex supply chain

 With the introduction of Industry 4.0 technologies enabled by reliable, ultra-fast 5G, it’ll become much easier to share data and communicate with different businesses in the supply chain.
 Whether the manufacturer is sharing details with a customer or a supplier is talking to a manufacturer, increased visibility of the supply chain will enable continuous improvements across the entire network.

 However, this does raise challenges when it comes to cyber security.
 Finding the infrastructure that allows for the safe sharing of data and information without threatening intellectual property is a major concern, particularly for manufacturers.

 Demand scheduling and planning

 With more data comes more opportunity to analyze and plan ahead.
 As well as being able to spot and fix issues in the supply chain before they become a problem, increased sharing of data will mean that manufacturers can more accurately predict customer demand.